 - Death and Taxes revealed that Dave Grohl is equally likely to have his fandom on display if Jonathan Davis is any example.
 "Probably the biggest thing Davis and I have in common is an all-consuming love for Duran Duran.
 The big difference being that Davis got to actually connect with his musical idol Simon Le Bon...
 'I was shaking, because I’m the hugest fan.
 He was like, 'How old are you?
 Name some songs.'
 And I was like '"The Chauffeur" is my shit.
 I love that song.'
 We just hit it off and started hanging out that night.
 And then a couple years later my agent brought him out.
 He came to the Korn show, and then we went out to this pizza place in London, and we hung out all night and it was the greatest night of my life.'"

-What meta and articles have you seen exploring fannish identities and psychology?
-Write about those events in Fanlore!
+What was the greatest fandom day of your life?
+Write about it in Fanlore!
 Contributions are welcome from all fans.